The sixth Painleve transcendent and uniformization of algebraic curves: Introduction

-One further motivation that should be mentioned is that Painlev\'e equations have the extensive physical literature and, on the other hand, general theory of uniformization has long experienced the lack of nontrivial illustrative applications.
-Even computational problems in the theory are not trivial and recently this subject has received increased attention in the context of another (aside from integrals and functions) fundamental object: the Schottky--Klein prime function; see \cite{crowdy1,crowdy3} and references therein.
-Although these works are concerned with multiconnected versions of $\R$'s, the main difficulties focus on computational and analytic aspects anyway\footnote{D.\ Crowdy notices properly in recent survey \cite[p.\;T206]{crowdy2}: `While many abstract theoretical results exist, the mathematical literature has been lacking in {\em constructive\/} techniques for solving such problems \ldots, the mathematics applicable to such problems has widespread relevance to all sorts of other problems in mathematical physics, classical physics, integrable systems theory and the theory of ordinary and PDEs'.}.
 As for applications, it is worth noting that inversions of Fuchsian equations we consider give us the explicit and global representations for canonical maps between moduli spaces of one-parameter families of Calabi--Yau mirror pairs $(X, X^*)$ (IIA/IIB string duality), which are better known as the famous mirror maps, realized through the Picard--Fuchs equations.
-See, \mbox{e.\,g.}, \cite{yau,yau2} for references source.
-On the other hand, universal orbifold Hauptmoduln (see Sect.\;\ref{universal} for explanations) parametrize {\em arbitrary $\R$'s of nonzero genera\/} and conversely, any Riemann surface (punctured or compact) is necessarily described by zero genus Hauptmoduln \cite{br}.
-In particular, this means that there is actually no need to take, as the starting point, the hyperbolic Poincar\'e polygons of genera \mbox{$g>1$} because they correspond to Fuchsian equations with algebraic coefficients.
-Among other things, monodromies of such equations have, apart from non-commutativity, very complicated geometric structure.
+See, \eg, \cite{yau,yau2} for references source and \cite{hoeij} for a computational application to the Ising model.
+On the other hand, universal orbifold Hauptmoduln (see Sect.~\ref{universal} for explanation what `universal' means here) parameterize \emph{arbitrary $\R$'s of nonzero genera} and conversely, any Riemann surface (punctured or compact) is necessarily described by the zero genus Hauptmodul(n) \cite{br}.
+In particular, this entails that there is actually no need to take, as a starting point, the hyperbolic Poincar\'e polygons of genera $g>1$ because they correspond to Fuchsian equations with algebraic coefficients.
+Among other things, monodromies of such equations have, apart from non-commutativity, very complicated geometric structure and their hyperbolic generators may not be recognized from a local analysis.